Oleg-Smal-git/boosters-trial/README.md

 ## Testing
 The project implements both unit and integration tests.
-* To run unit tests, execute `make unit_tests`.
-This will traverse all the directories and subdirectories of the project, and run all the test files found in it (except for thos located under `./integration-tests/` folder).
+* To run unit tests, execute `make unit_test`.
+This will traverse all the directories and subdirectories of the project, and run all the test files found in it (except for thos located under `./test/` folder).
-* To run integration tests, execute `make integration_tests`.
-This will re-build the app and start a new instance of the api on port `9999` running in the background, and then run the `main` function in `integration_tests` package.
+* To run integration tests, execute `make integration_test`.
+This will re-build the app and start a new instance of the api on port `9999` running in the background, and then run the `main` function in `test` package.
     The underlying API instance is killed when tests are done running.

 ## Config